 Participation in one or more instrumental areas.
 Depending on student interest and potential instrumentation, such groups might include a stage band, a brass ensemble, or a string trio.
 Ensemble/ rehearsal/performance.
 May be taken twice.
 No more than two credits in any one applied area may be counted toward a degree.
 Applied areas include any course in the MUSC 1300, MUSC 1400, MUSC 1900, MUSC 2300, MUSC 2400 series.
+Credits 1

-The Arts Gen Ed
+Semester Offered fall/spring General Education Areas The Arts Gen Ed